 - monitoring of the safety of medicines in cooperation with WHO's Uppsala Monitoring Centre and the WHO Programme on International Drug Monitoring;

 - good clinical practice and good manufacturing practice inspections and guidance;

 - strengthening of regulatory systems in WHO member countries;

 - possible pathways for the development, evaluation and approval of medicines to fight Ebola;

 EMA, the European Commission and the WHO have a long history of multilateral scientific and technical collaboration including in the context of the International Council on Harmonisation and the International Pharmaceutical Regulators Forum.

 EMA contributes to a number of WHO initiatives including Make Medicines Child Size and the Paediatric Medicines Regulators' Network.
 This is a network of national medicines regulatory authorities set up by the WHO in 2010, which promotes the quality and availability of medicines for children and contributes to capacity-building.

-As part of the the WHO certification scheme, EMA issues certificates of medicinal products to confirm their marketing-authorisation status if they have been authorised through the centralised procedure, or to confirm that a centralised marketing-authorisation application has been submitted in accordance with the WHO certification scheme.
+As part of the WHO certification scheme, EMA issues certificates of medicinal products to confirm their marketing-authorisation status if they have been authorised through the centralised procedure, or to confirm that a centralised marketing-authorisation application has been submitted in accordance with the WHO certification scheme.
 The purpose of this certification scheme is to support the work of health authorities outside the European Union, in particular those in developing countries.
-For more information, see Certificates of medicinal products.
+For more information, see Certification of medicinal products.